zuheer-salama/procurement-overrun-detector/README.md

 ## TL;DR

-Northbeam Solutions, a ~$300M professional services firm, was issuing statements of work (SOWs) against client master service agreements (MSAs) without any system-side check on whether cumulative SOW commitments were exceeding the MSA ceiling.
+Northbeam Solutions, a mid-sized professional services firm, was issuing statements of work (SOWs) against client master service agreements (MSAs) without any system-side check on whether cumulative SOW commitments were exceeding the MSA ceiling.
 I wrote a SQL query that parsed versioned SOW codes, kept only the latest amendment of each, summed them by parent MSA, and surfaced every contract where commitments had exceeded the ceiling.
-The output identified **138 MSAs with a combined ~$40M in overages**, drove remediation across all of them, and became part of a recurring monitoring cadence.
+The output identified **over 130 MSAs with 8 figures in cumulative overages**, drove remediation across all of them, and became part of a recurring monitoring cadence.

 ## The problem

 Northbeam's commercial structure is standard for professional services: a client signs a master service agreement (MSA) with a ceiling — say, $5M over three years — and the firm draws against that ceiling by issuing statements of work (SOWs) for specific scopes.
 Each SOW carries its own dollar value.
 Each one can be amended (versioned) over time as scope changes.

 The contracts platform stored every SOW, including every amendment.
 But there was no built-in check comparing **the sum of latest-version SOW values** against **the parent MSA ceiling**.
 Project managers issued SOWs locally, against their understanding of remaining ceiling, without a portfolio-level view.
-Over hundreds of active MSAs, this was guaranteed to produce silent overruns — and it did, to the tune of $40M.
+Over hundreds of active MSAs, this was guaranteed to produce silent overruns — and it did, to the tune of tens of millions.

 The cost of leaving it unsolved: revenue recognized against work the firm had no contractual right to bill, awkward client renegotiations after the fact, and exposure that nobody had quantified.